Best Black Friday furniture deals 2017 – all the best offers

 How can I avoid being ripped off on Black Friday?

 ‘It’s easy to get carried away, so make a list of what you want in advance,’ advises Danny Munday, general manager of HotUKDeals.
-It also pays to read reviews and note the RRPs of the models you like, so you know you’re getting a genuine deal.
+It also pays to read reviews and compare prices of the models you like, so you know you’re getting a genuine deal.
 ‘Check the shipping costs before you order, too,’ adds Danny.
 ‘Some brands charge so much for postage, it cancels out any savings.’

 Will my Black Friday purchases arrive by Christmas?